LuemmelSec/LuemmelSec.github.io/_posts/2023-06-01-Fantastic-BloodHound-Queries-and-Where-to-Find-Them.md

 <I AM DUMB MEME OR STH ALIKE>

 So all in all the best prerequisits to start of with a new topic I guess.
 It so happened that at the same time I was doing the Xintra Azure Attack course [Attacking and Defending Azure & M365](https://training.xintra.org/attacking-and-defending-azure-m365) from Lina [@inversecos](https://twitter.com/inversecos), and for nearly each topic there came up several ideas about what to look for or what would be beneficial to search for to carry out certain attacks.
 So I partly used the course as a sort of guideline to gather some of the queries as well as all the gems I collected in my personal collection of Azure attacks.
+If you want to dig into attacking Azure, absolutely go for it.
 As sharing is caring I also opened PRs for AzureHound and BloodHound (more on this later).
 If you just happen to be here for the fancy stuff -> here are the standalone queries [Awesome BloodHound Queries](https://github.com/LuemmelSec/Custom-BloodHound-Queries) and here the [PR](https://github.com/BloodHoundAD/BloodHound/pull/670) for the tool itself.